PumpkinPounder/Pumpkin-Upload-It/README.md

 ## 🎬 Works with Pumpkin Thumb It

-Pumpkin Uploader is designed to work alongside **Pumpkin Thumb It**.
+Pumpkin Upload It is designed to work alongside **Pumpkin Thumb It**.

-Pumpkin Thumb It can generate the screenshot images and WEBP previews, then Pumpkin Uploader can pick them up from the `scr` folder and place them into the BitPorn upload layout.
+Pumpkin Thumb It can generate the screenshot images and WEBP previews, then Pumpkin Upload It can pick them up from the `scr` folder and place them into the BitPorn upload layout.

 Typical workflow: